edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_3.md

 scp -i **yourkey** ubuntu@**yourDNS**:EDAMAME_16S/usearch61_openref/biom_converted_mc2_tax_even4711/otu_table_mc2_w_tax_even4711.txt ~/Desktop
 ```

 Now, open it and make sure it is as you expect.
-It should be a "clasic" Species X Sample OTU table.
+It should be a classic Species X Sample OTU table.

 ***
 # YOU DID IT!
 HOLIDAY!
 CELEBRATE!
 **